usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 6: Run Jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will reuse our existing experiment to run two jobs with different parameters.
+You will reuse the existing experiment to run two jobs with different parameters.

 1. Navigate to **Sample Normal**.
 2. In the **Entrypoints** list, verify ``sample_normal_ep`` is available (if not, add it).